Flank/flank-dashboard/docs/13_firebase_deployment_cli.md

 # Metrics firebase deployment with CLI

 _**Note:** This document is for **internal purposes**.
-It describes the process of deployment of the Metrics application to the Firebase Hosting and deploying the Cloud functions needed to create test data for the application with CLI._
+It describes the process of deployment of the Metrics using the third-party CLIs to show the ways of deployment automation._

 ## Before you begin